Antonio-IF/Antonio-IF/README.md

 💼 Open to roles in Data Analysis and related fields where I can apply my analytical, technical, and financial skills to drive insights and decision-making.

-📫 Connect with me on LinkedIn
+📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/juan-antonio-mugica/)

-⚡ Philosophy: Growth Mindset — everything can be learned with dedication and persistence.
+⚡ **Philosophy:** Growth Mindset — everything can be learned with dedication and persistence.

----